MaxMoessis/Client-Simulator-and-Job-Dispatcher/README.md

 3. Starts a loop that finds the first largest server and then displays it's ID and how many cores it has.
 4. Disconnects with the server.

-My plan at this first stage is to make some funcitons that simplify the message sending process so the code looks a lot neater.
+My plan at this first stage is to make some functions that simplify the message sending process so the code looks a lot neater.
 Then the next step will be starting the LaTeX report and figuring out how to properly schedule jobs by studying the user manual.